LEADERSHIP 15 Min Read

 • You need visionary colleagues asking: "Are we building the right thing?
 What if our entire model becomes obsolete?"

-This isn't about fixing yourself.
-It's about recognizing what you naturally see — and actively seeking what you naturally miss.
+The work is recognizing what you naturally see and actively seeking what you naturally miss.

 3. Team Composition Enables Cognitive Diversity